University Student Transition Resources

 - Game nights, sports competitions, scavenger hunts and more — numerous social events offered throughout the summer and academic year.

-- Get Ready: Summer Jumpstart is a summer transition program that takes place between July and August for incoming Toronto Met students that features 5 key modules:
+Get Ready: Summer Jumpstart is a summer transition program that takes place between July and August for incoming TMU students that features 5 key modules:

 - Community Ready